MohammadHossanICT/MultiPipeLineDemo/README.md

-# MultiPipeLineDemo with Jenkins files  .
-Added new files
+# MultiPipeLineDemo with Jenkins files.